 Blue Mitchell, Curator / Co-founder

-Blue Mitchell is an independent publisher, curator, and photographer.
-Based in Portland, Oregon, he has been involved with many faucets of the photographic arts.
-Mitchell received his BFA from Oregon College of Arts & Crafts, where he studied photography.
-Since then, he has curated and juried several photography exhibitions, created an online photography gallery, and launched a new fine art photography magazine called Diffusion.
-Most recently Mitchell was invited to jury the 2010 Photolucida Critical Mass as well as serve as a reviewer at the 2010 PhotoNola in New Orleans and Photolucida in 2011.
+Blue Mitchell is an independent publisher, curator, educator, and photographer.
+Based in Portland, Oregon, he has been involved with many facets of the photographic arts.
+Mitchell received his BFA from Oregon College of Art & Craft where he now teaches studio school classes and workshops.
+He has curated and juried several photography exhibitions, created an online photography gallery (platestopixels.com), and launched a fine art photography annual called Diffusion: Unconventional Photography.
+Mitchell recently served on the Board of Directors for Newspace Center for Photography.
+In his personal work he implements many photographic techniques including toy cameras, pinhole, alternative processes, mixed media, and hand drawing.
+Most recently Mitchell has been specializing in Acrylic Lifts.
+His work has been exhibited throughout the U.S.

 Mitchell’s online curatorial project, Plates to Pixels, bridges the gap between antiquated photographic processes and new digital media.
 Every months the gallery showcases and interviews artists working in these seemingly polarized mediums.
 Plates to Pixels also hosts a annual guest juried exhibit and other themed invitational group exhibitions. www.bluemitchell.com